I have a quick and easy quilt tutorial to share with you today for some cute and happy placemats! I think you will really enjoy this tutorial!

 Then sew the rows together.
 Your place-mat will measure 12½” x 16½”.

 Add your backing and batting and quilt as desired.
-Make your binding with the leftover 2 1/2 inch strips.
+Make your binding with the leftover 2 ½ inch strips using my machine binding tutorial.

 We now have four beautiful happy placemats to use on our deck or in the kitchen.

 The Summer placemat tutorial was originally posted in July of 2015 and has been updated.